KelseyCortez/Pressed-React/README.md

 ## Next Steps

 Ideally, I would like to continue expanding the historical data.
-I'd like to add user login where you can like, share, and save certain articles.
+I'd like to add user authentication where you can like, share, and save certain articles.

 ## Available Scripts